waitress taking an order in a restaurant

 The panel is made up of seven people, including a President, three full-time members, and three part-time members.
 The members of the panel are chosen for their expertise in workplace relations, economics, commerce, and social policy.

 The Fair Work Act (2009) entitles individuals, businesses, and other organisations to submit formal requests to be considered before the panel sets a new minimum wage.
-The Act also demands that research conducted by the panel is published, ensuring transparency on how important minimum wage decisions are made.
+The Act also demands research conducted by the panel is published, ensuring transparency on how important minimum wage decisions are made.

 What the minimum wage increase means for small businesses